 I also loved it because it seems to be very strategically thought out.
 This series carries them all the way through calculus so I felt confident that this book would approach the foundations in a much more organized way than I would have – because let’s be honest, teaching kindergarten math seems like it should be a breeze.
 And some strong willed, independent moms like myself might think needing a real curriculum is silly.
 Let me just say, I don’t remember why I ended up choosing this curriculum or deciding to buy a “real” math curriculum at all, but I am oh so glad that I did.

-Apparently all of the really simple math concepts I envisioned a 5 year old learning, well, they’re not so simple to a five year old!
+Apparently all of the really simple math concepts I envisioned a 5 year old learning, well, they’re not so simple to a five year old! “do my math” is what I used to say when I didn’t understand it.
 And without Steve’s wonderful step by step lessons, I wouldn’t have realized just how far those “simple” concepts can be broken down into smaller pieces, not to mention, how to do so in a way that a 5 year old will get it.
 Thus far, we’ve learned how to read two and three digit numbers outloud, how to skip count by 2’s and 10’s, how to add ten’s and hundred’s, and we’re working on solving for the unknown (?+2=7) which thanks to all the previous lessons, my kids caught on to right away!
 This year, we’ll also learn how to tell time, how to subtract, and how to find the area of a rectangle.

 I say I loved it when we started, because there did come a point when I didn’t love it – it was short lived, but worth explaining.
 From lessons 4-8, I started to feel like maybe this book was too basic.
 It seemed like we had done pages and pages of worksheets identifying circles or triangles.
 Then we hit lesson 9 – beginning to learn place values – and the pace picked up.
 It’s been great since then!
 We spend 3-4 days on a lesson and it’s been a perfect fit for our girls – challenging but doable.